KaitlinWan/Marchmallow/README.md

 # What Does the Data Say?

 ### Hypothesis
-If there is a n size array of integers then we believe that quicksort will exhibit a O(nlogn) runtime.
+If there is a size n array of integers, then we believe that quicksort will exhibit a worst case (), average case O(nlogn) runtime, and a best case of ().

 ### Background
 Find the runtime of quicksort for a n size array of integers.
+Find how the pivot selection and data arrangement affects execution time.

 ### Experiemnt Methodology